What should your next fitness goal be? Take the quiz.

 • Lightheadedness or dizziness: Dr. Rockett says this is yet another sign that you’re not quite ready to exercise.
 Like diarrhea or vomiting, these symptoms could also be your body telling you that you’re dehydrated and need to improve your fluid levels before getting active.

-When Is It Safe to Work Out if You’re Sick?
+When Is It Safe to Work Out If You’re Sick?

 It’s appropriate to exercise if you’ve just been dealing with a mild cold, “especially those with symptoms limited to above the neck, like a runny nose or sneezing,” Dr. Ungerleider says.
 “If you’re experiencing these milder symptoms and still feel like working out, you can, but you should reduce the intensity and duration of your exercise.”

 Dr. Rockett agrees, noting that before you dive back into exercise, you should also simply start feeling like yourself again.
-By listening to your body, you can better determine if it’s safe to exercise or not when you’re sick.
+By listening to your body, you can better determine if it’s safe or not to exercise when you’re sick.
 “Start off at maybe 25 percent of your normal duration or intensity, and then work your way back up,” he recommends, explaining how you can incrementally increase your exercise duration or intensity to 50 percent, 75 percent, and so on over the next few days.

 All that said, if you had (or still have) a fever, experts say you aren’t cleared for a workout quite yet.
 You should wait a few days after your fever has broken before resuming exercise, according to NYU Langone Health